SOUTH CAROLINA DOMESTIC VIOLENCE LAWYER

 Save and gather what you have: bond paperwork, charging documents, incident reports you’ve been given, and any written no-contact conditions. - STEP 2: The First Days After Arrest (Day 1 to 7)

-We focus on clarifying restrictions and lifting no-contact bond conditions, preserving evidence (video, texts, 911 audio), identifying witnesses, and addressing urgent practical issues like housing access and communication boundaries. - STEP 3: The Court Track (Weeks to Months)
+A South Carolina domestic violence lawyer should focus early on clarifying restrictions, lifting no-contact bond conditions where appropriate, preserving evidence, and addressing urgent practical issues. - STEP 3: The Court Track (Weeks to Months)

 Court appearances, discovery requests, negotiation posture, and motion issues—depending on the court and the charge level. - STEP 4: Case Resolution